2 women unite to take 'honor' out of killing in Pakistan

-ISLAMABAD (AP) — So much divides two women who fought in the battle to take the “honor” out of killing in Pakistan.

-Naeema Kishwar shrouds herself in a burqa, showing only her eyes.
-She belongs to a political party that has been linked to the Taliban.
+ISLAMABAD (AP) — Naeema Kishwar shrouds herself in a burqa, showing only her eyes.
+She belongs to a Pakistani political party that has been linked to the Taliban.
 And she comes from deeply conservative tribal lands where girls have been killed for going to school.

 Sughra Imam sometimes wears a scarf draped lightly on her hair, but often her head is bare.
 She belongs to a liberal party whose leader, Benazir Bhutto, the first female prime minister of this predominantly Muslim nation, was assassinated by extremists.
 She comes from a prominent Pakistani family and was educated at Harvard.

-But at least one thing unites the two: they have spent their political careers fighting for women.
-Although they have never met, and usually are on opposite sides of the aisle, Kishwar and Imam became unlikely allies in the battle to pass a historic law to protect women from murder by members of their own families.
+So much divides the two politicians, but at least one thing unites them: they have spent their careers fighting for women.
+They became unlikely allies in the battle to pass a historic law to protect women from murder by members of their own families.

+In Pakistan, legislation passed decades ago has allowed many of those who kill in the name of family “honor” to go free.
+A family’s honor can be “tarnished” by something as innocent as sitting next to an unknown man, or helping a friend elope with the man of her choice.

 Most Read Stories